Jackie's Journal - an Online Odyssey

 would like to keep it running.
 Jonathan is a good mechanic and is taking electronics at a combined

-High-school/Junior College progam.
+High-school/Junior College program.
 He has the time, inclination, and ability to get the brakes,

 ignition switch, door locks, U-Joints, and anything else that might go wrong fixed.
 He might even find